Ford Escape Problems: 12 Most Common Most Common Issues, Best Solutions and Guides

 8. Inactive-Merged-Failure of EGR Differential Pressure Sensor: The DPFE (EGR differential pressure feedback) sensor is prone to failure.
 It monitors the function of the EGR valve by measuring pressure changes in the exhaust gas recirculation (EGR) system.
 Symptoms of a faulty DPFE sensor are hesitation or stumbling while driving accompanied by an illuminated Check Engine light.

-9. Hard driving conditions, including quick starts from a stopped position and hard acceleration uphill, May cause the rear motor mount to crack.
+9. Challenging driving conditions, including quick starts from a stopped position and hard acceleration uphill, May cause the rear motor mount to crack.
 A damaged motor mount needs to be replaced; otherwise, it may damage the hybrid drive system.

-10. Blower Motor Only Works on High: The 2008-2012 Ford Escape Hybrid with manual temperature and fan controls may experience issues with the blower motor only blowing air at certain settings.
+10. Blower Motor Only Works on High: The 2008-2012 Ford Escape Hybrid with manual temperature and fan controls may experience issues with the blower motor only blowing air at specific settings.
 Generally, the fan will only work on the highest setting.
 This is a well-documented issue caused by a blower motor resistor failure.
 Fixing the problem is straightforward and requires replacing a small resistor.
 The resistor is usually found behind the glove box, next to the blower motor.

 11. Check Engine Light and Hesitation or Stumbling While Driving: Many customers have stated that while driving their vehicle, the engine will stutter, stumble, or lose power.
 In more severe cases, the EGR valve could be physically damaged.
 The engine check light would come on in all cases, and a diagnostic trouble code would be stored in the PCM.
 Diagnosis of this problem concludes that the differential pressure feedback (DPFE) EGR sensor is often problematic and incorrectly measures the exhaust gas recirculation (EGR) pressure.
-Correcting the problem requires a diagnostic scan identification of the faulty sensor, and, ultimately, the sensor and EGR valve may require replacement.
-On some models, the DPFE sensor is integrated into the EGR valve, and should be replaced simultaneously.
+Correcting the problem requires a diagnostic scan identification of the faulty sensor, and, ultimately, the sensor and EGR valve may need replacement.
+In some models, the DPFE sensor is integrated into the EGR valve and should be replaced simultaneously.

 12. A/C Fan Speed Changing Constantly: The 2008-2012 Ford Escape Hybrid with automatic climate control may experience problems with frequent fan speed changes when using the heater or air conditioner.
 Usually, the fan speed changes only to maintain the selected temperature, but if the fan speed changes frequently and unnecessarily, there is a problem with the fan speed control unit.
 The fan speed control unit, sometimes mistakenly called the blower motor inhibitor, regulates the speed of the motor to maintain the temperature set by the driver.
 If it fails, the fan will run at random settings, and the temperature control becomes inaccurate.
 However, this does not affect the temperature of the air coming out of the vents but rather the amount of air coming out.
 The fix is simple and quick.
 The control unit is behind most models’ glove boxes; removal and installation take only a few minutes.
 This only applies to vehicles with single or dual automatic temperature control.